MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 - [Power Platform Admin center](admin-documentation.md): The admin center can be used to [open support tickets](get-help-support.md), but other functionality is currently not available in US Government tenants.

-- PowerApps admin link from the Office 365 Admin Center: Use [https://gov.admin.powerapps.us](https://gov.admin.powerapps.us) to reach the PowerApps admin center.
+- PowerApps admin link from the Office 365 Admin Center: Use [https://gov.admin.powerapps.us](https://gov.admin.powerapps.us) to reach the PowerApps Admin center.

 ### See also